 We migrate most Jive content types to SharePoint pages simply because most Jive content is HTML based and SharePoint pages can render the HTML quite well.
 For file-based Jive content types (file, photo, video) we migrate the files to SharePoint document libraries.
 We surface the file in a SharePoint page using a File Viewer web part so that we can also show the description and comments.

 Since so many of the content types can use SharePoint pages, it can be quite beneficial to use a template so that they all have a similar look and feel.
-Not only can you get rid of the default image shown in the picture above, but you can also add web parts that you want to be shown on each page of content.
+While each item can be customized once its migrated, you’ll gain efficiency by having a template that gets you 80% of the way there.

 The example above shows a migrated Jive file content item that used a SharePoint page template.
 Regarding the numbers within the example:

-1. This title area is defined by the template including the background image, the alignment of the text, and whether the author’s byline is shown.
-The actual title, author, and date come from the page metadata which is migrated individually for each content item.
+1. The template defines the title area, including the background image, text alignment, and the option to display the author’s byline.
+The title, author, and date are sourced from the page metadata, which is migrated for each content item individually.

 2. This is the description of the migrated file content item and does not have to be part of the template (our migration can add it on its own).
-It uses our Enhanced Text web part, which is from our Employee Experience Optimizers.
+It can use either our Enhanced Text web part, which is from our Employee Experience Optimizers, or the standard Microsoft Text web part.
 If this were simply HTML content in Jive (collaborative document, blog post, etc.) then the entire body of the content would go into this web part.
-We can fall back to using the Text Web part provided by Microsoft, but our Enhanced Text web part handles Jive’s HTML better (especially around styling and embedded videos).

-3. This is the migrated file which is shown with a File Viewer web part.
+3. The File Viewer web part displays the migrated file.
 It is not part of the template but added during migration.

 4. This is our Advanced Page Properties web part, which is also one of our Employee Experience Optimizers.
 This is similar to the Page Properties web part but looks better and works better with managed metadata which we use for Jive categories and tags (categories are shown in the example above).
-The web part is defined in the template, but the values for the properties are part of the migrated metadata for the content item.
+The template defines the web part, and the content item’s migrated metadata includes the values for the properties.

 5. This is a Quick Links web part that was added to the template.
 This contains links that we want to show on every migrated content page.

 In the example above, the template uses a two-column format, but it could have been three columns or just a single column.
 The web parts that we put on the template are entirely up to you.
-The Advanced Page Properties web part is typically one to show since some of the metadata is harder to find without it.
+The Advanced Page Properties web part an option but some of the metadata is harder to find without it.

 Conclusion

-Using page templates is optional for migration, but it is a good way to enforce consistency and to show additional information such as content metadata to the user.
-To learn more about how we can help you migrate from Jive to Microsoft 365, check out our Jive migration capabilities video or contact us and ask for a walkthrough of before (Jive) and after (M365) content.
+Using page templates is optional for migration, but it is a good way to enforce consistency, have a standard look and feel for migrated content, and to show additional information such as content metadata to the user.
+To learn more about how we can help you migrate from Jive to Microsoft 365, check out our Jive migration capabilities page or contact us and ask for a walkthrough of before (Jive) and after (M365) content.

 READY TO MIGRATE YOUR JIVE CONTENT?
 CONTACT THREEWILL TODAY!